PrimeAPI/gnome-advanced-shortcuts/README.md

 PrimeCuts is a configurable GNOME Shell search provider that allows you to quickly execute commands, open URLs, and perform various actions directly from the GNOME Shell search interface.

+**Note**: This application has been tested specifically on ZorinOS.
+While it should work on other GNOME-based distributions, compatibility with other desktop environments is not guaranteed.

 ## Features

 - **Modular Configuration**: Organize your actions into logical groups
 - **Multiple Action Types**: Support for commands, terminal commands, URLs, and applications
 - **Flexible Search**: Search by action name, description, or custom keywords
+- **Web Search Integration**: Built-in Google and ChatGPT search options for any search terms
 - **Easy Customization**: JSON configuration file for easy editing
 - **Icon Support**: Custom icons for each action and group